white-gecko/ontowiki-devenv/README.md

     docker-compose up -d

-This will start up the following containers in the background (names may vary):
+This will start up the following containers in the background:

-- nginx
+- ontowiki-devenv-nginx
-- phpserver
+- ontowiki-devenv-phpserver
-- virtuoso-dev
+- ontowiki-devenv-mysql-test
-- mysql-dev
+- ontowiki-devenv-mysql-dev
-- virtuoso-test
+- ontowiki-devenv-virtuoso-test
-- mysql-test
+- ontowiki-devenv-virtuoso-dev

 If you want to inspect the logs of one of the containers execute for example:

-    docker logs -f devenv_nginx_1
+    docker logs -f ontowiki-devenv-nginx

 If you want to stop all containers enter:

     docker-compose stop

 If you want to also remove the containers execute the following command instead:

     docker-compose down